PrajwalKusha/Capital-BikeShare-Data-Analysis/README.md

 3. **Data Aggregation and Insights**
    - Grouped data by hour, day, month, and user type.
    - Calculated summary statistics.
-4. **Visualization**
-   - Created plots to highlight trends and patterns.

 ---